student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/2-essential-application-development/index.md

 # 5.2.
-L2: Beginner Applications
+L2: Simple Web Applications

 Level 1 is about writing code that runs.
 Level 2 is about writing code that people can actually use—over the web, with a real interface, data that persists, and maybe even some users.